shivani12696/FRM-model--customer-segmentation/README.md

-# FRM model- customer segmentation
+# RFM model- customer segmentation

 We calculate the RFM score by attributing a numerical value for each of the criteria.
 The customer gets more points -